gustabot42/udots_challenges2018/Challenge3_SQL/README.md

 ### Explanation of solution

+The SQL use multiple inner joins of 'Clientes' against 'Datos' table usign alias, each alias have where constrains for filter the query

+### Architecture and deployment

-The SQL is in the file 'womenpets.sql', the list of names that the query would generate without constrains was written in comments of the file
+The SQL is in the 'womenpets.sql', the list of names that the query would generate without constrains was written in the comments of the file